dark-comet/cogwheel/README.md

 [![Automated Tests](https://github.com/dark-comet/Cogwheel/actions/workflows/automated-tests.yml/badge.svg)](https://github.com/dark-comet/Cogwheel/actions/workflows/automated-tests.yml)

 ## Overview
-Cogwheel is a Discord API library written in Kotlin, for building Discord bots in Kotlin or Java.
+Cogwheel is a Discord API library written in Kotlin, for building robust and testable Discord bots in Kotlin or Java.
 Other JVM-based languages may be supported but are not the intended target audience.

+The main goal of Cogwheel is to enable bot developers across all levels to focus on their own bot's behavior, and not be bogged down by API-specifics or library implementation details.

+To that end:
-This library intends to be a streamlined one-stop-shop for quickly getting started with Discord bot development.
-The public API is designed with developer productivity in mind:
+- The public API is designed with developer productivity and self-documentation in mind.
-- High level domain models to allow the succinct expression of ideas.
+- The framework uses high-level domain models to allow the succinct expression of ideas.
 - Strongly typed domain primitives to prevent API misuse.
-- Comprehensively enumerated option values to save time cross-checking Discord's official documentation.
+- Comprehensively enumerated API option values to save time cross-checking Discord's official documentation.
-- Carefully chosen type and parameter names for self-documenting code.

 It is a key design goal for Cogwheel to be intuitive to use, easy to get started, and powerful enough to support most (if not all) common use cases.
 I hope you have